CyprienForge/BangerTacos/README.md

 # BangerTacos Mobile First

+⚠️⚠️⚠️

+The front-end of the project was only created for the mobile version, if you want to benefit from the best experience I advise you to reduce the size of the window or to use the console via F12.
+Happy reading !

+⚠️⚠️⚠️

 ## Context

 During my first year of study in Informatique Bachelor at IUT Clermont-Auvergne, I learnt myself PHP8.